gnikyt/markdown-cv/index.md

 - Manage and oversee our developers
 - Delegate projects and tasks
 - Crafting and creating development processes for the team
-- Developing custom Shopify apps, themes, connectors and more
+- Developing custom Shopify apps, themes, connectors, and more
 - Publish various open source software revolving around Shopify
 - Handle deployment of themes, apps, and systems
-- Lead in projection for future implementations and growth within development for the team
+- Lead in projection for future implementations and<br>growth within development for the team

+`Oct 2002 - Present`
+**Blue Wolf Design Group**, Newfoundland

+*Role: Lead Developer*

+A family-run operation on "The Rock" with a role of developing, maintaining, and deploying websites for various clients who are mainly Newfoundland-based.
+A reach that extends wide to various types of clients; from pharmacies to outfitting groups, and non-profit support groups.

 `Sep 2012 - Aug 2013`
 **Dixon Designs**, Los Gatos, California